When In Prison, Praise God

 By Drake Mariani, Founder, MemLok Bible Memory System

-Praising God In Your Prison is Regarded Optional.
+Praising God In Your Prison is Often Regarded as Optional.
 But That’s Not What the Word of God Says

 We all are guilty of this attitude.